Helgøy Municipality

 Helgøy is a former municipality in Troms county, Norway.
 The 659 km2 island municipality existed from 1886 until its dissolution in 1964.
 It was located in the western part of the present-day Karlsøy Municipality.
 The municipality included the islands of Helgøya, Grøtøya, and Nordkvaløya, large parts of the nearby islands of Rebbenesøya, Ringvassøya, Vannøya, and many smaller surrounding islands.
 The administrative centre was located on the south side of the island of Helgøya in a small village where Helgøy Church is also located.

+Prior to its dissolution in 1964, the 659.3 km2 municipality was the 148th largest by area out of the 689 municipalities in Norway.
+Helgøy Municipality was the 532nd most populous municipality in Norway with a population of about 1,517.
+The municipality's population density was 2.3 PD/km2 and its population had decreased by 5% over the previous 10-year period.

+General information

+From ancient times, the parish of Helgøy had existed.
+On 1 January 1838, municipal self-government law was introduced in Norway (see formannskapsdistrikt law), and the Helgøy parish was made a part of Karlsøy Municipality.
+Helgøy grew as a trading post under Christian Figenschou, but residents soon became dissatisfied with the municipal government based in Karlsøy.